 His impulsive reaction to the intrusion has disturbing consequences when he is confronted with some unsavoury characters.
 However, it is the dead that he has far more to fear from.

-…So, what did I like about it?
+…So, what did I like about Deadly Partnership?

-Paul Jenkins’ idiosyncrasies felt cold, sociopathic but it makes for an interesting spin… This story has a whole host of characters on both sides of the law and I really liked the supporting cast that Gardner includes in his tale; each one added another layer to this story, whether it was Paul’s old school friends, his old school sweetheart or the new criminal element that came into his life.
-I think that Julie, Paul’s spinster sister, was my favourite character; she had such a kind heart, I loved her sense get-up-and-go and enjoyed the supernatural element that she introduced into the plot.
+Paul Jenkins’ idiosyncrasies felt cold, sociopathic but it makes for an interesting spin.
+This story has a whole host of characters on both sides of the law.
+I really liked the supporting cast that Gardner includes in his tale.
+Each one added another layer to this story; whether it was Paul’s old school friends, his old school sweetheart or the new criminal element that came into his life.
+I think that Julie, Paul’s spinster sister, was my favourite character.
+She had such a kind heart.
+I loved her sense get-up-and-go and enjoyed the supernatural element that she introduced into the plot.

-I have to be honest, it wasn’t until I was almost half way through this book that I felt more engaged in the story.
-I enjoyed the twists turns and the way Mr Gardner revealed unexpected facts about our characters and their lives.
+However, I enjoyed the twists turns and the way Mr Gardner revealed unexpected facts about our characters and their lives.
 As the story developed and the pace picked up, I found myself needing to read just one more page before putting the book down or just to the end of the next chapter.

-…So, ummm, was there anything I disliked about it?
+Was there anything I disliked about it?

 …So, basically what I’m saying is…

 This is a good story; I enjoyed it.
 As it says in the title, it has murder, blackmail and ghosts to keep us gripped.
 However, Deadly Partnership also explores the various relationships in our lives – both past and current – that guide our decisions.
 It is a tale about the choices we make and the potential ramifications for us and those around us.